tasmota/docs/docs/Scripting-Language.md

 `frb(fr)` read byte from file
 `frw(fr url)` read file from web url, if url is an immediate string it may be longer than max string size to support very long URLs.
 `fcs(fr "del" index ec)` = gets non string from file: del = delimiter char or string, index = n´th element, ec = end character delimiter.
-files in filesystem may also be listed or downloaded via http://ip/ufs/filename with http://ip/ufs/$varname(;varname2;...) you may list variables and arrays from scripter in json format.
+files in file system may also be listed or downloaded via http://ip/ufs/filename with http://ip/ufs/$varname(;varname2;...) you may list variables and arrays from scripter in json format.

-###  Other commands   (+?? flash)
+###  time series database   (+2kB flash)

 `#define USE_FEXTRACT`
 `fxt(fr ts_from ts_to col_offs accum array1 array2 ... arrayn)` read arrays from csv file from timestamp to timestamp with column offset and accumulate values into arrays1 ..
 N, assumes csv file with timestamp in 1. column and data values in columns 2 to n.